Aperre/ytflies/README.md

 - Use this tool responsibly and respect legal and ethical boundaries regarding data concealment and transmission.

 ### License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GPL v3.0 License - see the LICENSE file for details.

 ### Author
 - Ape